jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 The current project might wrap up everything else about parameters.
 I might clean up the objectives of the current project and create a new plan for it.
 Then I can work my way up to an end point.
-And in the next project I can just calmly look at the exact complexity of input and output.
+And in the next project I might just calmly look at the exact complexity of input and output.

 ### Brainstorm 2008-09-26

 `<< input output >>`

+<

+2021-05-04:

+- The following brainstorm may be about labeling things In and Out.
+A quest for simpler names might be observed.
+- Perhaps a more relevant issue might be the elements: different ways that objects might be accessed like Public Get Value or Private Set Object.
+Perhaps not so much what to name it, but rather what elements there are and what the notation might be.
+- Also edge cases might be given more attention than might be  necessary.
+- Another thing that emerges in the brainstorm might be: wanting a grip on what input and output precisely mean and how to define it precisely.
+That might be more for the Input / Output chapter in Construct Drafts.

+My mistake may once have been to think: "These terms In and Out must be simple to define." and then might have gotten stuck on that for a while.

+\>

 The problem with defining what is input and what is output, is: